-No more than 200 mL in a single container is allowed and all the bottles have to fit into that little plastic bag.
+No more than 200 mL in a single container is allowed and all the bottles have to fit into that little plastic bag that is provided.

 On this occasion we were just going away for three days, so we had no check in bags and I had my Coni Cocci back pack with me filled with my clothes.

 I have heard so much of Koh Samui and its nearest neighbour Koh Phangan, famous for its full moon parties, but never had the chance to go.

-No sooner have you taken off and eaten your muffin and you are coming in to land.
+No sooner have you taken off and eaten your muffin and you start to descend and come in to land at Koh Samui airport.